Hardik200719/Digital-literacy-project/task-5-cybercrime/casestudy.md

+# 🔐 UPI Fraud Case Study

-UPI fraud is a cybercrime where attackers trick users into sharing OTP or approving payments.
+UPI fraud is one of the most common cybercrimes in India.
+In this type of fraud, attackers trick users into sharing sensitive information such as OTPs or approving payment requests.

-They pretend to be bank officials.
-Once the victim shares details, money is deducted.
+Typically, the fraudster pretends to be a bank official or customer support agent.
+They contact the victim and convince them to verify their account details.
+Once the victim shares the OTP or approves a request, money is instantly deducted.

-Students are common targets.
-This leads to financial loss and stress.
+Students and elderly people are the most common targets due to lack of awareness.
+The consequences include financial loss, stress, and loss of trust in digital platforms.

+This highlights the importance of digital literacy and being cautious while performing online transactions.